Logiqx/wsw-results/docs/ukwa/proposal-2/README.md

 >
 > 4.1 A minimum of one completed UKWA round is required to ratify the event.

-The 28 knots + 26 knots requirements (windsurfing - 2.1 and 2.2) and 25 knots + 23 knots requirements (wingfoiling - 3.1 and 3.2) have been written individually.
+The 28 knots + 26 knots requirements (2.1 and 2.2) and 25 knots + 23 knots requirements (3.1 and 3.2) have been written individually.
 The overriding goal has been to write the rules to be consistent, unambiguous, and easy to apply.
 There are several alternative ways to convey the same rules, including the use of reference tables.